51m0n397/AOSV-Final-Project/src/README.md

 The sources are structured in this way:
 - `kernel/` contains the code for the kernel module
 - `library/` contains the code for the C library to interface with the module
-- `user/` contains the code for the example code
+- `user/` contains the code for the example program